HGH Injection Dosage and Administration

 I am a 52 yr. old woman, 5'3", 160 lbs.
 I am in good health and have no health problems except somewhat raised cholesterol but take no medicines at this time.
 I have research HGH injections for years and have taken the spray off and on for a couple of years.
 I am going to take HGH injections and would like to know the proper doses to take.
 Thank you for any information you, as a RN can give me.
 Thanks

 Answer: I am always happy to help when I can, but there is no dose of HGH injection (somatropin) that is correct for everyone based on age or weight.
-Every person's dose should be individually prescribed by a qualified physician based on their health history, physical, and IGF-1 and other lab results.
+Every person's dose should be individually prescribed by a qualified physician based on their health history, physical, IGF-1, and other lab results.

 Also, if I told you a specific dose of growth hormone injection that I thought you should take I would be practicing outside the scope of registered nursing.
 Even if I were a physician, I could not legally recommend a specific dose in this situation.